RetroCharting

 Buying Guide & Authenticity

-Is Battleship Rare?
+Is Battleship a rare game?

-Description
+Description Battleship

 What can you add to Battleship over the pencil and paper version?
 A computerized opponent, fairly obviously, as well as the chance to play without using up the earth's limited paper and pen resources.
 The possibility of cheating is removed as well.
 Elite go beyond this by changing the shapes of the ships to be more Tetris style, and allowing these to be placed at each of the 4 main angles.
 A ÿSalvo Fire' mode sees each player fire a succession of shots (each of your six ships gets four shots a turn until it's sunk), meaning that strategic play involves firing on a wide range initially in the hope of finding a ship, before homing in on the area in the next turn.
 Finally, there's an animated sequence for each go, which is depicted as an air strike.
 As well as standard two-player games, there's also a multi-player mode in which the winner's score accumulates until he loses, allowing for a "winner stays on" structure if there are 3 or more of you.